Leo-devv/MobiVault/README.md

 ## 🔍 Overview

 This repository hosts the planning, design, and documentation for **MobiVault**.
-The project is part of a diploma thesis exploring the trade-offs between **Cloud vs Local Storage** for secure mobile file management.
+The project will explore the trade-offs between **Cloud vs Local Storage** for secure mobile file management.

 ## ✨ Features